Charter

-The open child-safety specification (PCSS v1.0).
+The open child-safety specification (OCSS v1.0).

 The canonical document the standard is written against.

 The Charter is the contract.
 Every adopter implements against it.
 Every regulator can audit against it.
 Every parent’s policy compiles against it.
-It’s the only place where what Phosra means is defined, not implied.
+It’s the only place where what OCSS means is defined, not implied.

 Semver, with a constitutional deprecation window.

-- Semantic versioning — minor (1.x) for clarifications and additive rules, major (2.x) for breaking changes that require adopter migration.
+- Semantic versioning— minor (1.x) for clarifications and additive rules, major (2.x) for breaking changes that require adopter migration.

-- 18-month deprecation window — no rule is removed or breaking-changed without 18 months of overlap with the prior version.
+- 18-month deprecation window— no rule is removed or breaking-changed without 18 months of overlap with the prior version.

-- Guaranteed v(N) / v(N+1) overlap — every adopter has a guaranteed read of two consecutive major versions running in parallel during the migration window.
+- Guaranteed v(N) / v(N+1) overlap— every adopter has a guaranteed read of two consecutive major versions running in parallel during the migration window.

-- Governance committee for major versions — v2.0 and beyond require a two-thirds vote of the Adopter Council before ratification.
+- Governance committee for major versions— v2.0 and beyond require a two-thirds vote of the Adopter Council before ratification.

-- Public changelog — every rule change carries the citing statute, the proposing working group, and the ratification record.
+- Public changelog— every rule change carries the citing statute, the proposing working group, and the ratification record.

 The Charter, then eight runtime capabilities.